 Images copyright Jordan Chapell.
 All rights reserved.

 I'm deep in the Sony system.
-As a serial second-hand upgrader via Craigslist/Ebay, I've worked through virtually the entire NEX system (Nex3, Nex5, Nex5n, Nex5r, Nex6), and then the incredible Alpha A6000.
+As a serial second-hand upgrader via Craigslist/Ebay, I worked through virtually the entire NEX system (Nex3, Nex5, Nex5n, Nex5r, Nex6), and then the incredible Alpha A6000.
 I think the A6000 is probably the perfect crop sensor camera if you are into mirrorless, and I've taken thousands of shots on that trusty camera.
-WIth the advent of the A6300 and A6500, I still think the a6000 is a sweet spot of price and image quality.
-I'm now shooting with the full frame Sony Alpha series, first the A7, then the A7, now the A7Rii.
-Throughout these cameras, I've shot with a wide assortment of native E and FE lenses, as well as adapted Minolta, Zeiss, Voigtlander, Canon, and Rokinon lenses from the 1950's - modern times.
-Some of our favorite images were made with <$25 (or free!) manual lenses that are paired with today's top digital sensors.
+Even after the advent of the A6300 and A6500, I still think the a6000 is a sweet spot of price and image quality.
+I'm now shooting with the full frame Sony Alpha series.
+I started with the original A7, then the A7II and A7Rii, and now the A7Riii.